Rodger Barnhart - Obituary

 1/

-He was born March 15, 1962, in Greenfield, the son of Donald Jacob and Martha E. (Hester) Barnhart.
+He was born March 15, 1962 in Greenfield, Ohio, the son of Donald Jacob and Martha E. (Hester) Barnhart.

+Rodger was a member of the Fruitdale United Methodist Church, an avid concert goer, Cleveland Browns fan and Cincinnati Reds fan.

-He is survived by one sister, Jane (Lloyd) Clouser of Bainbridge; two brothers, Donald E. (Sharmin) Barnhart of Greenfield and Jeff (Lori) Barnhart of Bainbridge; four nieces, Marsha Clouser, Stephanie Clark, Nikki Daugherty and Shira Wise; two nephews, Jeremy Barnhart and Keith Clouser; and numerous great-nieces, great-nephews, aunts, uncles and cousins.
+He is survived by one sister, Jane (Lloyd) Clouser of Bainbridge; two brothers, Donald E (Sharmin) Barnhart of Greenfield, Jeff (Lori) Barnhart of Bainbridge; four nieces, Marsha Clouser, Stephanie Clark, Nikki Daugherty, Shira Wise; two nephews, Jeremy Barnhart, Keith Clouser; numerous great nieces, great nephews, aunts, uncles, and cousins.

 He was preceded in death by both parents.

-Memorial contributions may be made to the Jimmy V. Foundation, 14600 Weston Parkway, Cary, North Carolina 27513.
+Memorial contributions may be made to the Jimmy V. Foundation, 14600 Weston Parkway, Cary, NC 27513.

 The Murray-Fettro Funeral Home in Greenfield is serving the family.